mmatongo/KISSWSL/README.md

 ```

 ## How-to-Build
-VoidMuslWSL can build on GNU/Linux or WSL.
+KISS WSL can build on GNU/Linux, WSL and macOS.

 `curl`,`zip`,`unzip`,`tar`(gnu) and `sudo` is required for build.
 ```shell